ufidon/eth/lectures/mod4/Vulnerabilities.md

 ---
 - Describe vulnerabilities of Windows and Linux operating systems
 - Identify specific vulnerabilities and explain ways to fix them
-- Explain techniques to harden systems against Windows and Linux vulnerabilities
+- Exploit techniques to harden systems against Windows and Linux vulnerabilities

 Windows OS Vulnerabilities